 Ambitions and next steps

-Although the land-based activities of WWL are not energy intensive compared to its ocean activities, due to their extent, they do account for significant GHG emissions.
-The scope of land based GHG emissions includes all kinds of facilities, including vehicle processing centres, vehicle distribution centres and ocean terminals, and vehicles which the company operates.
-Facilities and vehicles over which the company has operational control, can be directly or in-directly influenced in relation to their GHG emissions, depending on what form the energy in question takes.
-Leadership on land-based facility and vehicle GHG emissions lies with the respective operational manager.
+While the landbased activities of Wallenius Wilhelmsen are not energy-intensive compared to its ocean activities, they are significant from a GHG perspective.
+The scope of landbased GHG emissions includes all types of facilities, including vehicle processing centres, vehicle distribution centres and ocean terminals, and vehicles that the company operates.
+Facilities and vehicles that the company has operational control over can be directly or indirectly influenced in relation to GHG emissions.
+Responsibility for GHG emissions, including from the vehicles associated with a facility, lies with the respective operational manager.

 Reducing energy consumption